cferdinandi/adventure/content/rules.md

 - **9+.** The ogre tries to duck, but isn't fast enough.
 The hit lands.
 - **6-8.** The hit lands, but the sword gets stuck in the ogre's tough hide and is ripped out of the knight's hands.
 {{</callout>}}

-### Magic & Spellcasting

-Simple spells can be cast at will.
-Complex and powerful spells require a roll of the dice, and may have unintended side-effects or draw unwanted attention if they fail.

-The spells you cast should work thematically with the character.
-Describe what you want to to do, and the GM will tell if you if its possible and how it might work.

-You can acquire additional spells and abilities through training.
-You'll also find spell books, scrolls, and magic items on your travels.

-{{<callout title="Examples">}}
-Fin specializes in nature magic.

-- **He wants to light a small fire by snapping his fingers.** This is a simple spell that can be cast at will and always works.
-- **He wants to make vines grow out of the earth and tangle an enemy.** This is a complex spell.
-He rolls 2D6.
-	+ **9+:** It works as expected.
-	+ **6-8:** It works, but also tangles one of the other players.
-	+ **5-:** Fin's connection to the earth breaks, and the spell fails.
-- **He tries to teleport.** This isn't nature magic, so nothing happens.
-- **He acquires a ring of teleportation, and wants to use it.** He rolls 2D6 to see what happens.
-{{</callout>}}

-### Crafting, Tinkering & Repairs

-In Adventure, you can attempt to craft items, build mechanical inventions, and repair damaged equipment.

-Simple items may only need a bit of time and a safe place to work.
-More complex items may require you to find ingredients or materials, and might also require a dice roll to see if it works or not.

-{{<callout title="Examples">}}
-Spark the dragon crafts magical potions brewed into tea.

-- **They want to craft a simple healing potion.** This is their signature tea, and works as long as Spark can find an hour of time to combine the ingredients and brew the tea.
-- **They've been in a dungeon for a few days, and want to brew a healing potion.** Spark is low on the required ingredients, and will need to acquire some first.
-They roll 2D6 to see if they can scavenge some of the required mushrooms for a nearby tunnel.
-- **They're trying to craft a new potion that lets the drink breath underwater.** Spark rolls 2D6 to scavenge the required ingredients, and another 2D6 to see if their potion works as expected.
-{{</callout>}}